Dental Assisting FAQs

 According to Job Bank:

-- The placement rate for dental assistants is good, and the unemployment rate within this sector in Canada is quite low.
+- The placement rate for dental assistants is strong, and the unemployment rate within this sector in Canada is quite low.

 - Approximately 77% of dental assistants are employed full time.